eggjs/egg-schedule/README.md

 Task is a generator function, and accept one parameter, `ctx`.
 The syntax is, `exports.task = function* (ctx) { ... };`

-After the scheduled task runs, the scheduled job information will be logged and written to a local file in a folder called `/logs`.
+When the scheduled task runs, the scheduled job information will be logged and written to a local file in a folder called `/logs`.
 The log file contains many useful information, for example,

 - ctx.method: `SCHEDULE`
 - ctx.path: `/__schedule/${schedulePath}`. example path: `/__schedule?path=/FULL_PATH_TO/cleandb.js&type=worker&interval=3h`